MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/title-news.md

 ## Create Title News

-There are two ways to create Title News entries, via Game Manager and the admin API method [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews).
+There are two ways to create Title News entries:
+1. Using Game Manager
+2. Using the admin API method [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews).

-To create Title News entries with Game Manager, you will need to be familiar with [Game Manager](../../config/gamemanager/game-manager-tour.md).
+To create Title News entries using Game Manager, you will need to be familiar with [Game Manager](../../config/gamemanager/game-manager-tour.md).

 Game Manager: Navigate to your title -> Content -> Title News -> Title News

 ![Title News](../media/tutorials/game-manager-content-title-news.png)

-Select "Save Title News" and your entry will be created.
-The date will be set to the date when you selected the "Save Title News" button.
+Select **Save Title News** and your entry will be created.
+The date will be set to the date when you selected the **Save Title News** button.

 Alternately, you can create Title News by calling [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews).
 Using the admin API allows you to specify a custom timestamp.
 News added this way is immediately published.
 Here's a code example: